The Digital Reformation

 “It is no longer possible to believe in the original dogma of democracy; that the knowledge needed for the management of human affairs comes up spontaneously from the human heart.
 Where we act on that theory we expose ourselves to self-deception, and to forms of persuasion that we cannot verify.”

 Consider that before the flood, if your ideas were unpalatable or incoherent to the people employed by academic, media, arts, and religious institutions, they wouldn’t be circulated in an impactful way.
 In theory, you could still participate in the marketplace of ideas, but you’d be stuck trying to distribute leaflets or magazines on a small scale, perhaps handing out CDs on a street corner or ranting from a soapbox.
-Whether you’re excited by the possibilities of mass participation in the mass distribution or lament the loss of more rigorous institutional filters, the old establishment did function to make the world a more coherent place through its curation of our sanctuary of meaning.
+Whether you’re excited by the possibilities of mass participation in mass media or lament the loss of the knowledge class filters, the old establishment did function to make the world a more coherent place.

 Your substack is criminally underrated.